tableau-mkt/semi_anonymous/README.md

 ```

 ##Custom Tracking!
-You can register our own tracking activities like this...
+You can register your own tracking activities like this...
 ```javascript
 // Track your own activities.
 $('.my-special-links').bind('click', function (e) {